iron-meteor/iron-router/DOCS.md

 });
 ```

+### Custom Rendering
+You can render manually by calling the `render` function.
+There are three ways
+to call the render method:

+  1. `this.render()`: Render all of the templates for the Route or
+     RouteController.
+This renders the main template into the main yield region,
+     and all of the yieldTemplates into their associated `{{> yield region='name'}}`
+     regions.
+  2. `this.render('templateName')`: Render the template named 'templateName'
+     into the main yield `{{> yield}}`.
+  3. `this.render('templateName', {to: 'region'})`: Render the template named
+     'templateName' into the region named 'region' `{{> yield region='region'}}`.

+*Note: layouts are at the route level, not the template level and you have one
+layout per route or a globally defined layout.*

 ### Using hooks

 There are four types of hooks that a route provides.
 All can be added at the global level, in a route definition, or defined for a controller.